 - An unbelievable carrot walnut date cake

-I, on the other hand, am not a cook.
-I don’t particularly enjoy cooking.
+I, on the other hand, am not a cook and I don’t particularly enjoy cooking.
 When my daughters were younger and people would ask whether I cooked, they usually replied along the lines of “Dad can make toast and eggs.
 And sometimes spaghetti sauce.
 From a jar.”
 That pretty much sums it up.
 My strong suit in the kitchen is washing up.

 But even though I do not enjoy cooking the way some people do, I have enormous respect for those who can cook well.
 It is both an art and a science, and I like seeing (and tasting) it done well.
 Hence my appreciation for Chef’s Table.